Applications for 2023 Permits Accepted from November 15, 2022 through January 13, 2023

 Commercial Use Authorization (CUA) for Out of Park Services: Section 418 of the National Parks Omnibus Management Act of 1998, Public Law 105-391 (Section 418), authorizes the National Park Service (NPS) to issue commercial use authorizations (CUAs) to persons (referring to individuals, corporations, and other entities) to provide commercial services to park area visitors in limited circumstances.
 CUAs provide a means to authorize suitable commercial services to visitors in park areas.
 The CUA is used to provide for incidental use of park area resources by operators who provide commercial services originating and terminating outside of the park area (Out-of-Park-Services).
-Prior to 2007, these services were typically authorized by the Incidental Business Permit (IBP).

 Application Fee represents the costs incurred by the National Park Service in mailing, distributing and review of submitted documents.
 This fee is non-refundable, whether or not the authorization is approved.
 All non-road based or combination applicants must pay this fee.

 The accepted method of payment is through Pay.gov.